 - ¼ teaspoon black pepper

-- 1 yellow onion, cut into thin strips
+- 1 medium yellow onion, cut into thin strips

-- 1 green pepper, cut into thin strips
+- 1 medium green pepper, cut into thin strips

-- 1 red (or orange) pepper, cut into thin strips
+- 1 medium red or orange pepper, cut into thin strips

 - 8 ounces fresh mushrooms, quartered